bbzfc/bbzfc/docs/bbzfc_specs/trusted_helper_servers.md

 project.
 The greater the number of players using the portal, the more trusted servers will be required to allow for a lag-free online gameplay.

-The following are some of the possible tasks that trusted servers will be able to do:
+The following are some of the possible tasks that trusted servers will be able to perform autonomously:

 - various databases management and access can be split between multiple trusted servers
 - individuals **Game Worlds** with matches can be split between multiple trusted servers